tlvince/eslint-plugin-jasmine/docs/rules/prefer-jasmine-matcher.md

 This rule triggers a **warning** (is set to **1** by default).

-The following pattern is considered a warning:
+The following patterns are considered a warning:

 ```js